saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 In the example, I used `get_facts` and `get_bgp_neighbors`.
 But these are not the only `getters` that NAPALM provides us with.
 There are many more [NAPALM getters](https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix) for you to check out.

-And in case you are looking to do more then information gathering, NAPALM also enables you to [configure the devices](https://napalm.readthedocs.io/en/latest/support/index.html#configuration-support-matrix).
+## Using NAPALM to configure devices

+We can also use NAPALM to [configure devices](https://napalm.readthedocs.io/en/latest/support/index.html#configuration-support-matrix).

-When using NAPALM to configure devices, some of the options available to you are the following:
+When we do this, some of the options available to us are the following:
-- replace: removes the entire configuration and puts in a completely new one
+- replace: puts in a completely configuration and removes the all of the existing configuration
 - merge: add configuration statements to the current configuration
-- compare: see how the configuration would look if you were to apply configuration statements.
+- compare: see how the configuration would look _if_ you were to apply configuration statements.
-- rollback: change the device configuration to a previous one
+- rollback: change the device configuration to a previous version
 - commit: apply any staged configuration changes to the device
-- discard: abort configuration efforts and remove staged configuration from the device
+- discard: abort configuration efforts and 'discard' the staged configuration

 As noted in the NAPALM documentation, not all options are available on every device and there are some caveats to using this.

 However, it comes in very handy on devices that do support these capabilities.
-I have several of these functions on on Juniper, Arista and Cisco IOS XR.
-Every vendor has a slightly different approach and they all have their own terminology.
-The backend libraries hide all these things and allow us to use the same code to talk to these different vendors.
+I have successfully used several of these functions on Juniper, Arista and Cisco IOS XR.
+All of the aforementioned vendors have a slightly different approach and they all have their own terminology.
+The backend libraries hide all these things and allow us to use the same code to talk to these different vendors without having to write or maintain any Python of our own.

-A short example on how to use this againt a Juniper device.
-We have the following configuration file:
+Next is a short example on how we could use NAPALM when configuring a Cisco IOS XR.
+In the example, we will use the following configuration file:

 ```bash
 bash-4.4$ cat /var/tmp/iosxr.cfg